Happytreat/MeloSpace/content/notes/understanding-interrupts/index.md

 ```

 ## Key concepts
-Interrupts tells the kernel that HW wants attention now.
+Device interrupts tells the kernel that HW wants attention now.

-Interrupts are a type of traps with new issues/complications:
+Device interrupts are a type of traps with new issues/complications:

 1. Asynchronous: interrupt running process, and the interrupt handler may be completely unrelated to the current running process (unlike e.g. write syscall where the process causing the trap is operating in similar context of the syscall handler)
 2. Concurrency: device and processes run in parallel